Welcome to Week 7!

-So this Sunday morning start by making a meal plan for the week.
+I find early Saturday or Sunday mornings when it’s quiet to be a great time to hit Pinterest and find some great recipes (or Happily Unprocessed if you’re not me!)
+I start by making a meal plan for the week.
 And then a grocery list supporting those items you need.

-For us, I usually always make a big Sunday dinner that provides some sort of leftovers for the week like my Rotisserie Chicken.
+For us, I usually always make a big Sunday dinner that provides some sort of leftovers for the week like a big roasted chicken.

-Then, not only do I have left over chicken to play with but I can make Chicken Stock which then turns into a soup like Lemon Chicken Orzo Soup or Classic Chicken Noodle or it gets frozen to use another time.
+Then, not only do I have left over chicken to play with but I can make TONS of chicken broth which then turns into a soup or it gets frozen to use another time.

 And Saturdays I like to consider Leftover Day!
 The purpose is to clean out the fridge and use up any fresh produce or veggies we haven’t used yet.
 It’s a great way to reduce waste and get ready for the next week.

 Here are some ideas to get you started that are easy and under 30-40 minutes to make: